Free weights are the best way to activate stabilizer muscles and make all exercises more functional.

 You will also get information on the number of sets, reps, and rest intervals to guide you through the entire workout.

-However, incorporate the principle of progressive overload each following workout to avoid plateauing and losing muscle mass or strength .
+However, according to the National Institute of Health (NIH), you should incorporate the principle of progressive overload to avoid plateauing and losing muscle mass or strength .

 "Kettlebell training promotes functionality.
 Full body training is efficient.
 And pairing them both together is an excellent way to maximize your workouts!"